Brain-WP/BrainMonkey/docs/migrating-from-v1.md

 ## [Updated] Patchwork Version

 Patchwork has been updated to version 2.
-This now allows to redefine PHP core functions and not only custom defined functions.
-(There are some limitations, see http://patchwork2.org/limitations/).
+This new version allows to redefine PHP core functions and not only custom defined functions.
+(There are limitations, see http://patchwork2.org/limitations/).

-This new Patchwork version seems to fix an annoying issue with undesired Patchwork cache.
+This new Patchwork version seems to also fix an annoying issue with undesired Patchwork cache.

 ---